jrieke/fastapi-csv/README.md

 python fastapi_csv.py people.csv
 ```

-This will automatically create an endpoint `/people` (same name as the CSV file),
+This will start a fastapi instance with an endpoint `/people` (same name as the CSV
-which can be queried with all column names in the CSV (e.g. you can do
+file), which can be queried with all column names in the CSV (e.g. you can do
 `/data?first_name=Rachel` or `/data?last_name=Johnson&age=48`).
 All returned values are
 automatically cast to the correct types.